Evaluation Committee/ Panel

 It is key to clearly define the requirements for every needed good or service at the planning phase.
 This enables persons enacting procurement to better understand the function, performance and technical specifications that will be required to cover the requester needs, and how to determine the best solution to fit them, and how to stablish the evaluation criteria to assure the quality standards.

 The following documents can have different names in each organisation.

 Bill Of Quantities

-A document used in tendering in the construction industry in which materials, parts, and labour (and their costs) are itemised.
+A document used in tendering in the construction industry in which materials, parts, and labor (and their costs) are itemized.

 Request for Expression Of Interest